-Income derived from this type of work (inkomsten uit overige werkzaamheden) may to be reported to the Dutch tax office.
-This also applies for travel cost reimbursement received alongside income received.
-Income received from help provided to - say - family or friends to compensate for expenses do not need to be reported to the Dutch tax office.
+Income derived from this type of work (inkomsten uit overige werkzaamheden) may need to be reported to the Dutch tax office.
+This also applies for reimbursement for travel costs received alongside income.
+Income for help provided to, for example, family or friends to compensate for expenses normally does not need to be reported to the Dutch tax office.

-If your income from other activities is negative (i.e. your expenses are higher than the income received) and you expect this to remain unchanged?
-Likely the activities are hobby or family related.
-These you do not need to report to the Dutch tax office.
+If your income from other activities is negative (i.e. your expenses are higher than the income received) and you expect this to continue, then probably the activities are hobby or family-related.
+If so, you do not need to report them to the Dutch tax office.

-You may need to pay contribution for the health care insurance act.
+You may need to pay contributions for health care insurance on income from other activities.